ShadowCloneLabs/GlutamateMCPServers/README.md

 - 💻 Full support for both stdio & SSE protocols
 - 📦 No Node.js installation required on your system
 - 🎁 100% free to use
+- Avaible on Windows , Linux and Mac (coming soon)

 ## About MCP (Model Context Protocol)